Belief, especially religious belief is a very powerful human essence. it is widespread and an integral part of human reasoning.

 - Belief in the existence of Angels.

 - Belief in the existence of the books of which God is the author: The Quran being the last of them revealed to Muhammad, the Gospel is revealed to Jesus and the Torah to Moses.

-- Belief in the existence of Prophets: Muhammad being the last of them, Jesus the penultimate, and Moses sent before them.
+- Belief in the existence of Prophets: Muhammad is the last of them, Jesus the penultimate, and Moses sent before them.

 - Belief in the existence of the Day of Judgment Day: in that day, humanity will be divided into two groups: that of paradise and that of hell.
 These groups are themselves composed of subgroups.

 - Belief in the existence of God’s predestination, whether it involves good or bad.

 These like so many other beliefs have been criticized and modified by other Jewish scholars.
 Some think they’re incomplete.
 Of course, it’s impossible to lay out a religion in 13 sentences but this surveys the main keys and gives you a point of comparison.

 - I believe with perfect faith that the Creator, Blessed be His Name, is the Creator and Guide of everything that has been created; He alone has made, does make, and will make all things.

 - I believe with perfect faith that the Creator, Blessed be His Name, is One, and that there is no unity in any manner like His, and that He alone is our God, who was, and is, and will be.

 - I believe with perfect faith that the Creator, Blessed be His Name, has no body, and that He is free from all the properties of matter, and that there can be no (physical) comparison to Him whatsoever.